Swamiji on Facebook Swamiji on Twitter Swamiji on Youtube

 No aspiration can be fulfilled permanently or substantially if that which one aspires for stands totally isolated from one’s own being.
 All that we have gathered up to this time by our discussions is that Being cannot be segregated into segments of subjectivity and objectivity.
 It is an impartite, ubiquitous expanse of Being.
 Remember, it is impartite; it cannot be partitioned into the subjective side and the objective side.
 Therefore, what you are asking for, aspiring for or what you want, without your knowing it clearly, is inseparable from Being as such, which you are identifying with your own self and considering other things as non-Being.
 No person can imagine that another thing is also a Self or a Being as such.
 “Everything is outside me and, therefore, it cannot be me.”
 And “I am existing; I am being.”
 We deny this character of existence to another when we call it ‘another’.
 The word itself is anathema.
 There is no ‘another’ for Being.
 It is just what it is.

 Hence, wanting anything, desiring anything, is an abnormal function of the mind.
-It is kind of disease, we may say, that has crept into the very operative medium which is the psyche and, therefore, no desire can be fulfilled permanently or meaningfully.
+It is a kind of disease, we may say, that has crept into the very operative medium which is the psyche and, therefore, no desire can be fulfilled permanently or meaningfully.
 Everyone knows that desires have gone without having getting what they wanted.
 Everywhere there is bereavement; everywhere there is loss; everything runs away from your hand.
 Nothing wants to come near you because you never treat anything as pure Being, as Selfhood by itself.
 You treat everything else as a servant, a subservient, a satellite, an object, an instrument.
 This will not work.
 Would you like to be treated as a satellite of somebody?
 An instrument of somebody?
 A slave of somebody?
 If that is the case, nothing in the world will tolerate this attitude from ourselves.
 The great dictum of Yagnavalkya Maharshi in the Brihadranyaka Upanishad is sarvam tam paradat yah anyatra atmanah sarvam veda: The whole world will run away from you if you think it is outside you.
 “Oh, you are thinking that I am external to you, not connected to you; that I am not you.
 What connection have I got with you?
 I run away from you.”

 Everything escapes the grip of human desire.
 This problem has been tackled in its very depths by the great sage Patanjali in his Yoga Sutras, when he pointed out that permanent happiness, which is the same as permanent possession of eternal values, is possible only by union of Consciousness with Being.
 Chit has to become Sat; and this Chit also is Sat.
-The consciousness in us is existence.
+The consciousness in us is existing.
 It is actually the consciousness of existence.
 It is existence that is conscious of itself.
-The world ‘of’ cannot be applied here.
+The word 'of' cannot be applied here.
 It is not consciousness of existence; it is not existence with consciousness.
 It is existence that is consciousness.
 So is the case with everything else in the world.

 This unique attempt on the part of this so-called subjective existence-consciousness to unite itself with the existence-consciousness of an outside so-called object, that attempt is called samadhi.
 The word ‘samapatti’ is also used by Sage Patanjali.